How Toxic Can You Get? Search-based Toxicity Testing for Large Language Models: Framework

 \subsection{Overview}

 \approachName is a search-based testing framework designed to assess \ac{llm}'s proneness to toxicity.
 It pushes the responses of a \ac{llm} \ac{sut} towards increased toxicity levels through the iterative generation and selection of natural, realistic prompt mutants obtained through rephrasing of the parent.
 Our approach adopts a ($1+\lambda$)-ES exploiting the interplay between two \acp{llm}, that is, we systematically test \acp{llm} using \acp{llm} to identify toxicity degeneration, thus offering insights for further improvement of the \ac{sut} before deployment in production.
 Our framework is agnostic of the underlying \acp{llm}, it is black-box since it does not require internal information of the \ac{sut}, and it also allows for self-testing as further detailed in the following.
-Notice that ES has been selected due to its reliance on mutation and selection rather than recombination/crossover (used by other metaheuristic search algorithms) that does not naturally map to our problem domain, where the search space contains individuals representing meaningful prompts.
+ES has been selected due to its reliance on mutation and selection rather than recombination/crossover, which does not naturally map to our problem domain, where the search space contains individuals representing meaningful prompts.

 \Cref{fig:framework} shows a high-level workflow of the evolutionary process implemented by \approachName.
 The structure includes three main logical components: the \ac{sut}, the \ac{pg}, and the \ac{tes}.
 The \ac{sut} is the \ac{llm} being tested; it receives a prompt as input and generates a response to that prompt as output.
 The \ac{pg} is the \ac{llm} that generates prompt mutants by iteratively rephrasing an initial prompt (seed) with the aim of increasing the toxicity level of the responses.
 The \ac{tes} acts as the oracle of \approachName to assess the toxicity level of the responses in different toxicity categories.
 As illustrated in \Cref{fig:framework}, \approachName incorporates two datasets: the \emph{seed dataset} which holds an initial set of prompt seeds used to initiate the test process; and the \emph{archive} keeping track of all the generations of the test process, including selected/discarded prompt mutants, and all the collected responses including those achieving the highest toxicity level.